splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector-ootb.rst

 .. meta::
       :description: Configure the Splunk Distribution of OpenTelemetry Collector.
 There are a variety of default configuration files available, as well additional components that can be configured.

-The Collector configuration is stored in a :new-page:`YAML file <https://yaml.org/>` and specifies the behaviour of the different components and services.
+The Collector configuration is stored in a :new-page:`YAML file <https://yaml.org/>` and specifies the behavior of the different components and services.

 .. include:: /_includes/collector-components.rst